Drifting by car, an adrenaline-pumping maneuver for true professionals

 The 24 Hours of Le Mans (1971) and Le Mans '66 - the great challenge (2019)

-Let's start with a couple of titles dedicated to a historic race , one of the most dangerous and tiring in the world: the 24 Hours of Le Mans .
-These are two very different films, by type of film and by release date, even if they tell a very similar historical period, being both set in the late 60's and early 70's .
-The 1971 24 Hours of Le Mans film was a fiasco in its debut but was extensively re-evaluated afterwards.
+We start with a pair of titles dedicated to a historic race , among the most dangerous and tiring in the world: the 24 Hours of Le Mans .
+These are two very different films, in terms of type of film and release date, even though they tell a very similar historical period, being both set between the end of the 60s and the beginning of the 70s .
+The 24 Hours of Le Mans , a 1971 film, was a flop at its debut but has been widely re-evaluated since.
 The protagonist is the legendary Steve McQueen , a true lover of engines, who here plays the role of Michael, one of the participants in the 1970 race.
 In Le Mans '66 - The great challenge, on the other hand, at the center of the scene is the mythological rivalry between Ford and Ferrari , for the victory of the 1966 race.
-In the cast, the names of Matt Damon and Christian Bale stand out.
+The cast includes Matt Damon and Christian Bale.

 Rush (2013)

-Rush is also the story of an incurable rivalry, this time between two top-level riders like Hunt and Lauda .
-The clash between the two characterized all the 70s of Formula 1, reaching its peak in the 1976 World Championship , that of the dramatic accident that disfigured Lauda forever and that Hunt won by only one point, in the last race, right in front of the Austrian.
+Rush is also the story of an unreconcilable rivalry, this time between two top-level drivers like Hunt and Lauda .
+The clash between the two characterised the entire 1970s of Formula 1, reaching its peak in the 1976 World Championship , the one of the dramatic accident that disfigured Lauda forever and which Hunt won by just one point, in the last race, right in front of the Austrian.

 Fast & Furious (2001)

-More than a movie, Fast & Furious is a universe, made up of ten feature films, a spin off, two shorts and an animated series.
+More than a film, Fast & Furious is a universe, made up of ten feature films, a spin-off, two short films and an animated series.
 The twenty-year saga, entirely focused on the world of clandestine racing , has been able to gather around it a large number of fans and enthusiasts and has helped launch the career of Vin Diesel , inextricably linked to these productions.
-Net of the exaggerations and the forcing of the plot, Fast & Furious remains a concentrate of adrenaline that sticks to the armchair.
+Despite the exaggerations and forced plot, Fast & Furious remains a concentrate of adrenaline that glues you to the seat.

 Do you want to feel like a pilot for a day?